JohnWangggg/simple_iprange/README.md

 # simple_iprange

-A simple Go library for parsing and handling IPv4&IPv6 ranges.
+Simple Go library for parsing and manipulating IPv4 and IPv6 ranges that support the nmap scanner.

 ## Usage